 Traumatic experiences are frequently the underlying drivers of substance use disorders.
-Patients with trauma-based addiction may experience hyperarousal, hypervigilance, and an inability to calm themselves.
+Clients with trauma-based addiction may experience hyperarousal, hypervigilance, and an inability to calm themselves.

 “People who are scared all the time develop bodies that somehow protect against this anxiety.
 There is a multiplicity of ways of doing that, and many trauma survivors unconsciously try out several different ones over time.
 Preoccupied with losing control, they stiffen their muscles, which prevents them from relaxing and being able to go with the flow,” writes David Emerson in Overcoming Trauma through Yoga.
 “Their tension ultimately may lead to muscle spasms, migraine headaches, fibromyalgia, and chronic pain.
 Once these conditions are medicalized, they develop a life of their own, leading to regular doctor visits, diagnostic tests, medications, and rehabilitation programs, none of which is likely to address the underlying issues.”

-Trauma-informed yoga is designed to improve those issues, helping patients calm their minds and regulate their physical responses and, thus, their emotions.
+Trauma-informed yoga is designed to improve those issues, helping clients calm their minds and regulate their physical responses and, thus, their emotions.
 They learn to recognize and tolerate physical sensations and thereby regain a feeling of safety inside their bodies.
 This, in turn, will make addiction triggers less powerful and recovery more stable.
-At Encore Outpatient Services in Arlington, VA, we help bridge the gab between wellness services and addiction treatment.
+At Encore Outpatient Services in Arlington, Virginia, we help bridge the gap between wellness services and addiction treatment.